 The ELA fosters agile and efficient work, conducive to reaching solutions to the challenges faced in the areas covered by the Regulation.
 The Authority:

-The Authority is expected to be established on 31 July and the activities will start mid-October with the first meeting of the ELA Management Board.
+The Authority was established on 31 July and the activities started in mid-October 2019 with the first meeting of the ELA Management Board.
 The ELA is expected to reach its full operational capacity by 2024.

 This initiative is part of the rollout of the European Pillar of Social Rights.